btzy/lieuzhenghong.com/root/group_testing.md

 ---
 title: Group testing to save the world
 layout: base
 tags: ["public", "exploration", "maths", "computer science"]
 ---

-> The year is 2021 and the world has been transformed into a post-apocalyptic wasteland.
-> Due to a global pandemic the remnants of humanity have been reduced to
-> scavenging for GrabFood discounts, unable to remember what the sun looks like.
-> But there is hope.

 The year is 2021.
 The world has been transformed into a post-apocalyptic wasteland.
 COVID-19 has been cured,